Perkins Observatory

 The telescope, built by the JW Fecker company in Pittsburgh, Penn. was originally equipped with a 61-inch mirror borrowed from Harvard while its 69-inch glass was being manufactured.
 The big glass was installed in 1931 and made the Perkins Telescope the third largest in the world at that time.

 A 32-inch telescope now resides at the Observatory, also built by Fecker and bears a plaque dated 1941.
-The telescope is continues to be used in astronomical research.
+Perkins is primarily an active research and educational facility used by the faculty and students of the OWU Physics and Astronomy Department.
 Narrow-band light filtering and modern processing techniques allow collection of scientific data even under modern light-polluted skies.

 A second, much smaller dome has been installed over the building entrance and houses a compact telescope that also is used in research.
 In July 2015 the main telescope was being upgraded to support continuing research work.
 Ropes attached to the telescope help immobilize the instrument whilst work is in progress.